Returns documents that contain an indexed value for a field.

 Arrays containing

-and another value, such as[null, "foo"]
+nulland another value, such as[null, "foo"] -

 A custom

-, defined in field mapping
+null-value, defined in field mapping

 -